hollydavis-401d3/deployment-workshop/README.md

 * Assertions Made
   * Assert that isAlive() properly returns a boolean
 * Assertions Remaining
-  * ...
-Things I want to tests, but didn't yet.
+  * placeholder for notes to TAs about tests I haven't written yet

 #### UML